-204 Cholewinski, 2007, p.330-331.
-It is interesting to notice that Bulgaria does not criminally sanction irregular entry or stay of third country nationals into the country.
-I was not able to find any data on Rumania.
-A question of double incrimination (non bis in idem), which the EU Charter has extended, could came across if the EU country where the Bulgarian nationals entered irregularly also criminalized irregular entry included imprisonment of between three months and three years or/and confiscation of the passports for up to five years.
-These restrictions of freedom of movements, if adopted by a European country, would very likely violate article 2.2 of Protocol 4 to the ECHR on the right to leave any country, including its own, and in any case could also infringe article 12.2 of the ICCPR.
+through the country, adopted in 2003 a law imposing criminal sanctions, such as fines or imprisonment, to irregular migrants.
+Also Romania and Bulgaria, during the EU accession process, and with the implicit support of the EU, introduced measures sanctioning and imposing restrictions on their own nationals when they had committed an offence against the immigration law of any MS. These sanctions included imprisonment of between three months and three years or/and confiscation of the passports for up to five years.
+These restrictions of freedom of movements, if adopted by a European country, would very likely violate Article 2.2 of Protocol 4 to the ECHR on the right to leave any country, including its own, and in any case could also infringe Article 12.2 of the ICCPR.

 The EU external relations in immigration issues continue today to deal mainly with the control of potential immigrants from countries of origin or third countries of transit and with guaranteeing the return of irregular immigrants or rejected asylum seekers.
-For example, in the European Pact on Immigration and Asylum of 2008, the European Council agreed to "intensify cooperation with the countries of origin and of transit in order to strengthen control of the external border and to combat illegal immigration by increasing the European Union's aid for the training and equipping of those countries' staff responsible for managing migration flows".
-Thus, although there are also programs with countries of origin regarding development and immigration, most of the aid given to these countries is dedicated to "deter or prevent illegal immigration, in particular by capacity-building in those countries."
+For example, in the European Pact on Immigration and Asylum of 2008, the European Council agreed to "intensify cooperation with the countries of origin and of transit in order to strengthen control of the external border and to combat illegal immigration by increasing the European Union's aid for the training and equipping of those countries' staff responsible for managing migration flows."
+Thus, although there are also programmes with countries of origin regarding development and immigration, most of the aid given to these countries is dedicated to "deter or prevent migration.
+Ibidem, p.
+325.